 Since recruiters in the medical industry are routinely inundated with 100+ resumes per job posting, they prefer resume formats that lend themselves to quick skimming.
 A reverse-chronological resume does that while highlighting your most recent job title.

-Contact info and header
+How to build the contact info and header

 When a recruiter determines that they want to reach out for an interview, make sure they know how to reach you.
 Using a large font, position your name on the left side or top center of your resume, and use a smaller font to include the medical assistant job title you seek.
 Have your contact info available, too.